Lutte Ouvrière

-Lutte Ouvrière (/fr/, lit.
-'Workers' Struggle') is a Trotskyist communist party in France, named after its weekly paper.
-Arlette Laguiller was the party's spokeswoman from 1973 to 2008 and ran in each presidential election until 2012, when Nathalie Arthaud was the candidate.
+Lutte ouvrière (/fr/, lit.
+'Workers' Struggle'; LO) is a Trotskyist political party in France, named after its weekly paper.
+Arlette Laguiller was the party's spokeswoman from 1973 to 2008 and ran in each presidential election during this period.
+Nathalie Arthaud, her successor, has run for president each time since 2012.
 Robert Barcia (Hardy) was its founder and central leader.
 Lutte Ouvrière is a member of the Internationalist Communist Union.
 It emphasises workplace activity and has been critical of such recent phenomena as alter-globalization.

 History

+Origins

-Its origins lie in the tiny Trotskyist Group founded in 1939 by David Korner (Barta).
-This developed factory work throughout the war and was instrumental in the Renault strike of 1947, along with the anarcho-syndicalists.
-The group was exhausted by this effort and collapsed in 1952.
+Its origins lie in the tiny Barta group, a Trotskyist organisation founded in 1939 by David Korner (Barta), also known as Union Communiste (Communist Union).
+The group carried out activist efforts in factories throughout World War II and was instrumental in the Renault strike of 1947, along with the anarcho-syndicalists.
+The group was exhausted by this effort and collapsed in 1950.

-After attempts to revive the Trotskyist Group, Voix Ouvrière was founded in 1956 by Robert Barcia, known as Hardy and the group's pre-eminent leader, and by Pierre Bois, a leading activist in the Renault plant.
+After attempts to revive the Barta group, Voix Ouvrière was founded in 1956 by Robert Barcia, known as Hardy and the group's pre-eminent leader, and by Pierre Bois, a leading activist in the Renault plant.
 Effort was made to involve Barta but disputes between him, Hardy and Bois prevented it.

 VO established itself through the 1960s by producing mass factory bulletins, usually weekly.
 The Communist Party of France (PCF) retained its hegemonic position within the workers' movement in France and its members sometimes tried to prevent the distribution of VO bulletins.
 In part this explains the continued use of semi-clandestine operation within VO and in LO today.

 After being banned due to its support of the Students Revolt of May '68, the group became Lutte Ouvrière.